 The EV Charger Installation in Hove, East Sussex

 There is a full video below that covers the basic stages of the installation so we do not really need to go into too much detail here.
 We are only 20 minutes away from Brighton and Hove, I was actually born in Brighton!
-So if you are in the area and would like us to pop over and carry out a Free Home Survey, simply click here and fill in our simple contact form and one of us will be in contact to arrange a convenient time for a chat and a quick look at where you would like your Home EV Charger.
+So if you are in the local area and would like us to quote for your EV Charger installation, simply click here and fill in our simple contact form and one of us will be in contact.
 Following this a fixed price quotation will be sent out and then it’s just a case of booking your installation day.
 It couldn’t be simpler.